X

 What Are Closing Costs When Buying a Home Here’s What to Expect

 Buying a home is exciting!
-Before you buy, it’s important to understand all that is entailed in purchasing a home, including closing costs.
+Before you buy, it’s important to understand everything involved in purchasing a home, including closing costs.
 Closing costs are fees you pay at the end of the buying process to make everything official.

 They usually cost between 2% and 5% of the home’s price.
 Let’s break down what they include, who pays for them, and how you might be able to save money.